kaoyuhung/nycu-ioc5181-project/README.md

 # PP-Project
-Parallelize the Floyd-Warshall algorithm using OpenMP and CUDA.
+* Parallelize the Floyd-Warshall algorithm using OpenMP and CUDA.
+* Two parallelization approaches are implemented.
+* The report of this project can be found in "report.pdf".

 ## Build
 ```